mlflow/mlflow/docs/source/llms/deployments/guides/step1-create-deployments.rst

 -------------------------------------------------------
 Next, set the OpenAI API key as an environment variable in your CLI.

-This approach allows the MLflow Deployments Server to read the sensitive API key safely, reducing the risk of leaking the token in code.
-The Deployments Server, when started, will read the value set by this environment variable without any additional action required.
+This approach allows the MLflow AI Gateway to read the sensitive API key safely, reducing the risk of leaking the token in code.
+The gateway server, when started, will read the value set by this environment variable without any additional action required.

 .. code-section::